jiuzhengWang/jiuzhengWang.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hi!
 My name is 王九铮.
-I am a third grade undergraduate in [School of Computer Science & Technology](https://cs.bit.edu.cn/) at Beijing Institute of Technology.
+I'm a junior undergraduate in [School of Computer Science & Technology](https://cs.bit.edu.cn/) at Beijing Institute of Technology.
 I am applying for Ph.D programs for 2024 Fall.

 My research interests lies in a broad topics of **theoretical computer science**.
 I am currently interested in *sublinear algorithms*.